 Extreme menstrual cramps, heavy flow, overnight pads and tampons at the same time, blood clots and the ever so embarrassing bleeding through linen or clothes was my reality of a period.
 My reality of a menstrual cycle was also the reality of my mother, grandmother and great- grandmother.
-So is this what a period is and is this what I prayed for?
-While having a menstrual cycle, I experienced heaviness in my uterus, anemia, light- headedness, nausea, breast tenderness, bleeding during intercourse and missed clinic/ work because of pain.
-Then again wasn’t that how every women felt every 21-35 days?
+So, this is what a period is and this is what I prayed for?
+While having a menstrual cycle, I experienced heaviness in my uterus, anemia, light- headedness, nausea, breast tenderness, heart palpitations, bleeding during intercourse and missed clinic/ work because of pain.
+Then again wasn’t that how every woman felt every 21-35 days?
+Wasn’t a painful cycle the rights of passage?

 As an uninsured student in grad school, Planned Parenthood was my option for healthcare, but it was also my saving grace.
 I remember it like yesterday, the nurse practitioner said, “I think you need an ultrasound” and my response was “ Why?
 I’m not pregnant”.
 Being the smart aleck that I am, I didn’t follow up with the ultrasound for a whole year.
 That next year, the same nurse practitioner remembers me and recommends an ultrasound yet again.